francescmarti00/dmu-multimedia/md/JavaScript-TECH3015-Optional-Tasks.md

 <body>

-<p id="myText">Welcome to the easiest JavaScript example ever!</p>
+<p id="myTxt1">This is the paragraph number 1</p>
+<p id="myTxt2">This is the paragraph number 2</p>

 </body>

 </html>
 ```

-**Exercise 6**.
-Add a function to the original code so that the text changes to blue if you click anywhere on the web page.

 **Exercise 7**.
+Add a function to 'Code C' so that the text of 'paragraph number 1' changes to green if you click anywhere on the web page.

-Add a function to the original code so that the text changes to bold and text background changes to green if someone double-click on the text (Attention, on the text, not on the web page).
+**Exercise 8**.
+Add a function to 'Code C' so that the text of 'paragraph number 2' changes to green and text background changes to red if someone double-click on 'paragraph number 1'.

 </br>

 ## JavaScript Variables